mike14747/next-with-auth/README.md

         jwt: true,
         maxAge: 30 * 24 * 60 * 60, // 30 * 24 * 60 * 60 is 30 days
     },
+    // if using middleware to protect pages, it's necessary to specify the login page... otherwise it'll send you to the next-auth signIn page (/api/auth/signin)
+    pages: {
+        signIn: '/login',
+    },
     jwt: {
         signingKey: process.env.JWT_SIGNING_PRIVATE_KEY,
     },